 Calabria is a fascinating land full of hidden surprises and dramatic rock formations.
 An unspoilt region with rugged high rock cliffs and rocky coastlines as well as stunning beaches both sandy and pebbled.
 As you explore Calabria, you will come across some of these amazing rock formations.
 I would like to share with you my favourite ones.
 Calabria boasts impressive geographical features due to tectonic activity.
 It faces the island of Sicily with full view of the Stromboli volcano smoking away in the Aeolian islands and views of majestic Mount Etna from Reggio Calabria.

-Pentedattilo rock sculpture
+Pentedattilo rock formations

 Pentedattilo is located in an area of Melito di Porto Salvo close to the city of Reggio Calabria.
 It once was an abandoned town difficult to reach, but today thanks to the Tourism authorities, many people can come to visit this town nestled between the rocky cliffs of mount Calvaro, which looks like a giant hand with five fingers sculpted out of rock.
+Incredible rock formations.

-Below these giant fingers of rock, you can find some abandoned dwellings as well as those being inhabited by artists and artisans.
+Below these giant fingers of rock, you can find some abandoned dwellings as well as those inhabited by artists and artisans.
 It is a fascinating village with a beautiful church and castle.
 Every year in August there is an important festival full of local traditions as well as the Pentedattilo film festival.
 You will see many objects made out of ceramic, wood and glass as the talented artists hand-craft them.

-Palmi rock with olive tree
+Palmi rock formations with olive tree

 Palmi is located on the Viola Coast close to Reggio Calabria.
 The drive down to the seafront of Palmi is extremely spectacular.
 Surrounded by the giant towering rock cliffs of the mountain driving down a serpentine road is another experience.
 Once you reach the bottom, you can see a spectacular rocky coastline with a beautiful beach and views right across the coast.

 After a wonderful swim, we had lunch in a restaurant with one of the most incredible sights.
 The view of a very interesting peculiar-looking rock in the middle of the sea with an olive tree growing right on top of it.
 It looks like it has been there for a very long time as it well rooted into the rock.
-Palmi is renowned for its centuries-old olive trees.
+Palmi is famous for its centuries-old olive trees.
 A spectacular rocky coastline with some of the best beaches, some only accessible by boat.

 You can see many of these strange-looking fishing boats out in the waters between Messina and the Viola Coast with towering masts.
 Swordfish is cooked in many different ways.
 Sicily and Calabria have their own unique recipes but both share the recipe of “pesce spada alla ghiotta“, swordfish with a tomato sauce, capers and olives.
 Definitely a must.